xinwenfu/VChat_GTER_CodeReuse/README.md

 We want to understand the VChat program and how it works in order to exploit it effectively.
 Before diving into the specifics of how VChat behaves, the most important information for us is the IP address of the Windows VM that runs VChat and the port number that VChat runs on.

 1. **Windows** Launch the VChat application.
-   * Click on the Icon in File Explorer when it is in the same directory as the essfunc dll
+   * Click on the Icon in File Explorer when it is in the same directory as the essfunc dll.
-2. (Optional) **Linux**: Run NMap
+2. (Optional) **Linux**: Run NMap.
 	```sh
 	# Replace the <IP> with the IP of the machine.
 	$ nmap -A <IP>
 	```
-   * The "-A" flag can be considered aggressive because it does more than normal scans and is often easily detected.
+   * The `-A` flag can be considered aggressive because it does more than normal scans and is often easily detected.
    * This scan will also attempt to determine the version of the applications, which means when it encounters a non-standard application such as *VChat*, it can take 30 seconds to 1.5 minutes, depending on the speed of the systems involved, to finish scanning.
 You may find the scan ```nmap <IP>``` without any flags to be quicker!
    * Example results are shown below: